openebs-archive/openebs-docs/docs/cstor.md

    **Reason**

     In 0.8.1 liveness check for cstor-pool is added.
 For every 5 minutes liveness probe will check whether cstor pool is alive or not.
 If not alive, liveness will kill the containers in corresponding deployment pod.
-The above error can come if the upgrade to 0.8.1 from 0.8.0 is not done thorugh the upgrade script.
+The above error can come if the upgrade to 0.8.1 from 0.8.0 is not done through the upgrade script.

    **Resolution**

-    The above error can be avoided by setting the correct `csp_uuid` in the correspoding deployment yaml.
+    The above error can be avoided by setting the correct `csp_uuid` in the corresponding deployment YAML.
     ```
     "containers": [
               {